Some Weird Facts About The U.S. Labor Market

 That the latter isn't just hypothetical may be clear from the following example, from The Economist (our emphasis):

-SHIRLEY SCHMITT is no one’s idea of a dangerous criminal.
+SHIRLEY SCHMITT is no one's idea of a dangerous criminal.
 She lived quietly on a farm in Iowa, raising horses and a daughter, until her husband died in 2006.
 Depressed and suffering from chronic pain, she started using methamphetamine.
 Unable to afford her habit, she and a group of friends started to make the drug, for their own personal use.
 She was arrested in 2012, underwent drug treatment, and has been sober ever since.
 She has never sold drugs for profit, but federal mandatory minimum rules, along with previous convictions for drug possession and livestock neglect, forced the judge to sentence her to ten years in prison.
-Each year she serves will cost taxpayers roughly $30,000—enough to pay the fees for three struggling students at the University of Iowa.
-When she gets out she could be old enough to draw a pension....
+Each year she serves will cost taxpayers roughly $30,000 - enough to pay the fees for three struggling students at the University of Iowa.
+When she gets out she could be old enough to draw a pension...
 Ex-convicts who find a job and a place to stay are less likely to return to crime.

-And in particular this:
+And, in particular, this:

 In Norway prisoners can start their new jobs 18 months before they are released.
 In America there are 27,000 state licensing rules keeping felons out of jobs such as barber and roofer.
 Norway has a lower recidivism rate than America, despite locking up only its worst criminals, who are more likely to reoffend.

-And here is CNN (our emphasis):
+And from CNN (our emphasis):

 A recent survey by the Ella Baker Center for Human Rights found that 76% of former inmates said finding work after being released was difficult or nearly impossible.
 Nearly two thirds of the respondents were unemployed or underemployed five years after being released from prison.

 What isn't widely known is that in the late 1990s, Bill Clinton thought it was a good idea to withhold financial aid to college students for drug violations.
-Here is the Washington Post (2001):
+From the Washington Post (2001):

 The department has denied financial aid to more than 21,000 students with felony and misdemeanor drug convictions in the two years since it began enforcing the provision.
 The number of students denied aid, and the countless others who have not applied for fear of being rejected, has also stirred the concern of the head of the Drug Enforcement Administration and the law's author, Rep. Mark Edward Souder (R-Ind.).

-A bizarre side effect is that "If you commit rape, murder, arson or treason you still get your financial aid," which seems ludicrous.
-The numbers are not really big enough to affect labor supply much, but it can send peoples trajectories in whole different directions:
+A bizarre side effect is that, "If you commit rape, murder, arson or treason you still get your financial aid," which seems ludicrous.
+The numbers are not really big enough to affect labor supply much, but it can send people's trajectories in whole different directions:

 Facing felony charges after being arrested in possession of marijuana and Valium with three friends in a California hotel room, Jamil Scarberry was sentenced in February to 160 days in jail, a term that was suspended on one condition: that the University of Washington dropout return to school.